 According to lead researcher Dr. Dominique S. Michaud, “this study suggests that at least in adulthood, meat intake probably does not increase the risk of [a type of brain tumor called] glioma.”

 A novel therapy for mild traumatic brain injury shown to be successful in both human and animal models is photobiomodulation therapy conducted with light-emitting diodes (LEDs).
 This involves the use of red/NIR light applied directly to the head to treat the brain injury.
-Sometimes, the patients ought to see JD Injury Law, APC website to hire personal injury lawyers, for any of the injury cases.
+Sometimes, the patients ought to see personal injury attorneys serve in Riverside area, for any of the injury cases that require legal assistance.
 Research has also shown that near-infrared light transmitted with LEDs is capable of penetrating the human skull.
 There has been extensive work to define the range of light frequencies which are most effective and also whether light application is more effective if it is constant or pulsed.
 By drawing conclusions from this vast body of research, Dr Greg Hipskind has devised a method which uses a combination of pulsed red and near infra-red light applied directly to the skull using LEDs to conduct photobiomodulation therapy.

 The study cohort consisted of 12 Veterans who had sustained their injuries in a broad range of activities including motor vehicle accidents, sports injuries and exposure to improvised explosive devices.
 The participants were all male and ranged in age from 31- 56 years.
 All of the men experienced symptoms relating to their injuries and had been injured more than 18 months before the start of the study.
 It was important for the research team to ensure 18 months had elapsed as this is the window typically allowed for the brain to restore all recoverable function naturally.
 The research team consisted of a multi-disciplinary group including research scientists and medical professionals able to administer treatment.
 The treatment was offered at one of two medical clinics.
 For first aid training, there are experts from c2c’s ottawa facilty focuses on first aid training for certification.